Sushilkoirala/e-polo-dashboard-thesis/README.md

 ## Notes

-- The communication protocol was provided by **Prof. Dr. Matthias Deegener (FraUAS)** and is documented in the `Kommunikation_App_BMS_Charger.txt` file.
+- he communication protocol is given by **Prof. Dr. Matthias Deegener (FraUAS)**  and detailed in a document named `Kommunikation_App_BMS_Charger.txt` file.
-- Ensure correct pin mapping and power configuration when deploying to hardware.
+- Check for valid pin mapping and power configuration on deployment of the hardware.
 - Python monitor requires `pygame` and `pyserial`.

 ## 📦 Installation & Usage